Totobi123/NEONSHOOTER2/replit.md

 - 2025-11-22: Added Bot Mode with 3 difficulty levels
 - 2025-11-22: Bot AI automatically moves toward and shoots at player
 - 2025-11-22: Added choice screen between vs Bot and vs Player (local)
-- 2025-11-22: Added keyboard & mouse registration system for 2-player mode
+- 2025-11-22: Added multi-keyboard detection system for 2-player mode
+- 2025-11-22: System detects multiple physical keyboards and assigns names (Keyboard A, B, etc.)
-- 2025-11-22: Players can register custom keyboard and mouse controls before game
+- 2025-11-22: Players select which keyboard to use, other auto-assigned to Player 2
+- 2025-11-22: Mouse registration for both players in calibration phase
-- 2025-11-22: Option to use default controls (WASD + Arrows) or custom registered controls
+- 2025-11-22: Fallback to default controls if only 1 keyboard detected